rstein66/rstein66.github.io/_projects/msms-ne-album.md

     </div>
 </div>
 <div class="caption">
-    Replace with map of the world 50,000 years ago.
+    Replace with map of the world c.
+50,000 years ago.
 </div>